datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
-We can clean up these values using STRING FUNCTIONS.
-There’s a number of functions that act on strings.
-To identify what function you should use, identify how you want to change the field.
-To replace or remove part of a string, you can use the REPLACE function.
+We clean up string values using STRING FUNCTIONS.
+There’s a number of SQL functions at our disposal.
+In order to figure out what function to use, identify what action should be taken on the string.
+If we need to replace or remove part of a string, we can use the REPLACE function.

 ---